Camila-Barros/IEEE-MoTI/README.md

 - Python 3.12
 - OpenSSL
 - Mosquitto MQTT Broker
-- AWS EC2 (used for remote IPFS node and distributed infrastructure)
+- AWS EC2 (used for hosting the remote IPFS node and enabling distributed access)

 ---